jkaiser87/VOL3D/README.md

 ```
 ExperimentName = 'EXP'; %set a prefix for the files saved in the script
-colorMapType = 'channel';  % Set to 'channel' to (re)color by channel (set in Script 1), or 'group' if you want to add groupnames from filename [unique Groupname needs to be contained within filename to assign Groups to animals]
+colorMapType = 'channel';  % Set to 'channel' to (re)color by channel (set in Script 1), or 'group' if defined in Script 1
 colorMap = containers.Map(... % Define the colors and which group they correspond to (by order)
     {'flexTdT', 'GFP'}, ...  % Group or channel names
     {'#DB2B39', '#337054',});  % Corresponding colors (465487=blue, DB2B39=red, 7C8289=gray, 337054=green)